benfixit/catholic_hymnbook/content/sing-to-god-all-people.md

 ---
 id: 346
-title: Sing to God All People
+title: Sing to God All People (Psalm 100)
 ---

 1. Sing to God all people